celawson87/reverseEcology/README.md

 DataSummaries - Summary statistics about genome-scale models and (di)graph representations used in this project

 ExternalData - Additional files which are required to make various steps of the pipeline run.

-* For model pre-processing
+* For model pre-processing:
     * metaboliteTable.tsv - manual export of model SEED metabolite table
     * ModelSEED-reactions-db.csv - manual export of Model SEED database
     * reactionTable.tsv - manual export of model SEED reaction table

-* For reverseEcology.ipynb
+* For reverseEcology.ipynb:
     * reactionsToRemove.txt - optional file.
 If you want to remove reactions from the models, list the reactions here.
     * taxonomy.csv - comma-separated file containing the following info for each sample: (ID, Lineage, Clade, Tribe, Color).
 Should be sorted alphabetically.

 * For pairwiseANI.ipynb:
     * ANI_out - table of pairwise ANI calculations
     * taxonomySAG.csv - same as taxonomy.csv, for SAGs only

 * For mergingGenomes.ipynb:
     * taxonomySAG.csv - same as taxonomy.csv, for SAGs only
     * tribalColors.csv - sams as taxonomy.csv, but for tribes

 * Auto-generated files
     * metabMap.csv - auto-generated file which maps SEED compound IDs to common names
     * reducedANI_OUT - ANI_out with information from SAGs only
     * betweenTribeANI - summary of max and min ANI of samples from different tribes
     * withinTribeANI - summary of max and min ANI of samples from same tribe

 ProcessedModelFiles - Processed versions of reconstructions, including mass- and charge-balanced SBML files and graph representationsl.